 With over 190 stream miles in Willistown Conservation Trust’s focus area, including the headwaters of Ridley, Crum and Darby Creeks, the goal of the Trust's Watershed Protection Program is to ensure the long-term health of these streams through monitoring, restoration, and best management practices.

 Education and Community Outreach

-In addition to on-the-ground land protection, stewardship and farm efforts, Trust staff members spend an increasing amount of time on education and public outreach.
+In addition to on-the-ground land protection, stewardship and farm efforts, we view education and public outreach as essential to advance conservation.
 Education initiatives include science and discovery experiences for K-12 children, and a breadth of field study research projects conducted by higher education scholars.
 Through publications, events, educational activities and habitat restoration projects, the Trust aims to raise awareness about the benefits of land protection and stewardship, thus forwarding the Trust’s mission.